 Eco-Ambassador Virtual Workshop Series

-If you are interested in watching the recordings to further your learning about environmental justice, please email Cesar Almeida for more information.
+This series allows Eco-Ambassadors to teach each other about any local environmental justice and/or climate change topic of their choosing.
+You are welcome to join!
+If you are interested in attending one of these sessions to further your learning about environmental justice, please email Cesar Almeida for more information.